grace-n-smith/Surface-to-Volume-Scaling/README.md

 Reads every DeltaVision image in specified folder and identifies possible cells using built-in 'TwoStage' method.

 ## curatedcutouts.m
 Saves each potential cell as a 'cutout' and 'key' image.
-These help eliminate invalid cells from the circle finder and adjust position and radii.
+These allow manual curation to help eliminate invalid cells from the circle finder, adjust position and radii.

 ## cookiecutter.m
 Creates eclipse images--for every curated cell, there is an image that has all cells other than the cell of interest blacked out to prevent line profile collisions.